BugBusterSWE/adminManual/chapters/managementCompanies.md

 # Companies management
 ## Show all companies
-The *Show Companies* button in the menu bar allows you to give access to all companies recorded in MaaS.
+The *Show companies* button in the menu bar allows you to give access to all companies recorded in MaaS.
 The list of companies will be shown in tabular form.
 ![](../img/showCompanies.png)

 ## Remove a company